nasa/giant/documentation/sphinx/tutorial/camera_calibration.rst

 onto points in the image itself.

 In GIANT, camera modelling is done by processing images of star fields.
-The observed stars in these images are matched with a catalogue of stars that provide their location in the inertial frame.
-Through these matches, we can develop a camera model that minimizes the residuals between the projection of the catalogue defined star locations onto the image with the extracted star locations in the image (from image processing).
+The observed stars in these images are matched with a catalog of stars that provide their location in the inertial frame.
+Through these matches, we can develop a camera model that minimizes the residuals between the projection of the catalog defined star locations onto the image with the extracted star locations in the image (from image processing).

 Lets set up a script to do this for the Dawn Framing Camera 2 (FC2).
 In the ``dawn_giant/scripts`` directory, create